Towards the Generalization of Contrastive Self-Supervised Learning: Empirical Study of Concentration of Augmented data

+\textbf{Different Composed Pairs of Transformations.} To study the relationship between the concentration level and the corresponding downstream performance in a more fine-grained way, we compose transformations (a)-(e) in pairs to construct a total of $\binom{5}{2}\!=\!10$ augmentations.
+Contrasted to the previous two groups of experiments, current composed augmentations do not have an apparent order of concentration levels.
+According to Definition~\ref{def: augmentation}, for a given $\delta$, a smaller $(1-\sigma)$ corresponds to a sharper concentration.
+Thus, we mathematically compute $(1-\sigma)$ (see appendix for details), and observe the correlation between classification error rate $\Err(G_f)$ and $(1-\sigma)$ under different $\delta$ on CIFAR-10, based on the SimCLR model trained with 200 epochs.

-More directly, Figure~\ref{fig: experiment of sigma} shows that $\Err(G_f)$ is highly correlated to the computed value of $(1-\sigma)$: when $\delta$ is fixed, smaller $(1-\sigma)$ indicating sharper concentration, results in small $\Err(G_f)$.
-If we fix one transform as (a), both $\Err(G_f)$ and $(1-\sigma)$ have the same order that $(a,d)<(a,c)<(a,e)<(a,b)$.
-Furthermore, both of them indicate that the combination of (a) and (d) is the most effective pair.
-In addition, we observe that the choice of $\delta$ is not sensitive to the variation tendency of $(1-\sigma)$ but affects their absolute values.
-This matches our Theorem~\ref{thm: classifier} that, when the divergence condition is satisfied, a larger $\delta$ implies a larger $\sigma$, leading to a tighter upper bound of \eqref{eq:error rate}.
+Interestingly, downstream performance is surprisingly highly correlated to the concentration level (Figure~\ref{fig: experiment of sigma}).
+Specifically, if we fix one of composed transformations as (a), we find that both $\Err(G_f)$ and $(1-\sigma)$ have the same order that $(a,d)<(a,c)<(a,e)\approx(a,b)$, under two values of $\delta$.
+Furthermore, among all 10 composed augmentations, augmentation $(a,d)$ has the smallest value of $(1-\sigma)$, while the corresponding performance is also the best one.
+In addition, we observe that the choice of $\delta$ is not sensitive to the curve shape of $(1-\sigma)$.
+These observations suggest that sharper concentration is most likely to have better downstream performance.
+This also provides an explanation for Figure 5 in SimCLR paper \citep{chen2020simple} of why the composition of ``crop \& color'' performs the best.